hrobbins113/satire_classification/README.md

 # satire_classification

-This is a work in progress, aiming to use multiple machine learning models to predict if a headline is satirical or not.
+This is a work in progress, aiming to use multiple machine learning models of various levels of interpretability to predict if a news headline is satirical or not.